torvalds/linux/Documentation/arch/x86/topology.rst

 Threads
 =======
 A thread is a single scheduling unit.
-It's the equivalent to a logical Linux CPU.
+It's the equivalent to a logical GNU/Linux CPU.

 AMDs nomenclature for CMT threads is "Compute Unit Core".
 The kernel always